Category Archives: Thai Royals

 Ananda Mahidol on the left, with his mother and siblings; Credit – Wikipedia

-In 1928, Ananda Mahidol’s family went back to Thailand after his father received his M.D. from Harvard Medical School.
+In 1928, Ananda Mahidol’s family returned to Thailand after his father received his M.D. from Harvard Medical School.
 On September 24, 1929, King Ananda Mahidol’s father Prince Mahidol Adulyadej died of kidney failure at the age of 37.
-The prince did much to improve medicine and public health in Thailand and is considered to be the father of modern medicine and public health of Thailand.
+The prince did much to improve medicine and public health in Thailand and is considered the father of modern medicine and public health in Thailand.
 Ananda Mahidol began his early education at Mater Dei School in Bangkok, Thailand.
 In 1933, he moved to Switzerland along with his mother and siblings where he attended Ecole Nouvelle de la Suisse Romande in Lausanne, Switzerland.

 In 1935, King Prajadhipok of Thailand, one of Ananda Mahidol’s many uncles abdicated due to political issues and health problems.
 He decided not to name a successor to the throne.
 Instead, the Cabinet, with the approval of the National Assembly, used the 1924 Palace Law of Succession and named nine-year-old Ananda Mahidol King of Thailand.
 Because the new king was a child and attending school in Switzerland, three regents were appointed to take over the duties of the young king.